owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 ### Mixed Global URLs

 While ID based space URLs can be made more readable by shortening the IDs they only start to reveal context when an alias is used instead of the space id.
 These aliases however have to be unique identifiers.
-These aliases shouly live in namespaces like `/workspaces/marketing` and `/personal/marketing` to make phishing attacks harder (in this case a user that registered with the username `marketing`).
+These aliases should live in namespaces like `/workspaces/marketing` and `/personal/marketing` to make phishing attacks harder (in this case a user that registered with the username `marketing`).
 But namespaced aliases is semantically equivalent to ... a path hierarchy.

 When every space has a namespaced alias and a relative path we can build a global namespace: